End of APL Housing Aid for International Students: What the 2026 Budget Confirms

 Can non-EEA students still apply for APL?

 Yes, for now.
-Until the reform is officially adopted, current rules remain valid.
-If you have a valid residence permit (for example, a VLS-TS visa), you can still apply through the CAF website 😉
+Until the reform takes effect in July 2026, the current rules still apply.
+If you have a valid residence permit (such as a VLS-TS visa) and meet the usual conditions, you can still apply for APL through the CAF or platform like EasyAPL 😉

 Why are only non-EU/EEA students affected?

-Will this change affect students who already receive APL?
+Will students who already receive APL lose it?

 Is the removal of APL final?